 - Harming yourself or having thoughts about harming yourself (including suicidal thoughts)

-While taking cabotegravir, it is important to keep all of your appointments with your health care provider.
+While using cabotegravir, it is important to keep all of your appointments with your health care provider.

 What is cabotegravir?

-What should I tell my health care provider before taking cabotegravir?
+What should I tell my health care provider before using cabotegravir?

-Before taking cabotegravir, tell your health care provider:
+Before using cabotegravir, tell your health care provider:

 - If you are allergic to cabotegravir or any other medicines.

 - If you have ever had liver problems.